OPEC sees slower growth in demand for its oil as rivals pump more

 Oil prices hit their highest since July 2015 on Monday, trading above $62 a barrel.

 This year’s report did not mention the oil price it assumes.
-Last year’s report assumed OPEC’s basket of crude oils would reach $65 per barrel in 2021.
+Last year’s report assumed OPEC’s basket of crude oils would reach $65 in 2021.

 Global output of tight oil will reach 7.0 million bpd by 2020 and 9.22 million bpd in 2030, the report said, as Argentina and Russia join North America as producers.